trickstival-logcomex/the-pirate-utils/README.md

 ```

 Note: not all functions were made from ground up.
-Some of them were taken from forums or at least inspired on
+Some of them were inspired by forum answers.
-forum answers.